EconometricInstitute/feb22012-programming-website/data/week6/5-data-processing.md

 }
 ```

-The first of these methods, computers a list of the names of teachers of courses that take place in a given year.
+The first of these methods computes a list of the names of teachers of courses that take place in a given year.
 The second method computes a list of course ECTS for courses taught by a particular teacher.
 Thanks to the generality of the `transform` method, we can *declaratively* write queries on our data set of courses, rather than having to write an explicit imperative program with `for` and `each`.

 As we have seen, using lambda expressions and method references allow us to write queries on a list of data in a more declarative and more concise way.
 However, we still implemented the transform method by our self.
 One of the main innovations that was introduced in Java 8, the Stream API, can help us to avoid writing our own `transform` method and many variants of it for similar but slightly different patterns.